salman170/salman170/README.md

 MERN Developer Engineer
 ---------------------------
 ![](https://komarev.com/ghpvc/?username=salman170&color=brightgreen&style=flat) \
-On a way to be a great software developerand I'm very passionate about coding because it makes me work hard.
+On a way to be a great software developer and I'm very passionate about coding because it makes me work hard.

 * 🌍  I'm based in Mumbai, Maharashtra, India
 * ✉️  You can contact me at [salmanansari02120@gmail.com](mailto:salmanansari02120@gmail.com)